 - The animal must be slaughtered by a shochet — a person trained and certified to butcher animals according to Jewish laws.

-- The meat must be soaked in order to remove any traces of blood prior to cooking.
+- The meat must be soaked to remove any traces of blood before cooking.

 - Any utensils used to slaughter or prepare the meat must be kosher and designated only for use with meat and meat products.